Skip to main content

 H1s, meta descriptions and blurbs that sound like your brand

-The Content Agent generates short-form content for every category page on your site, from meta titles to category blurbs.
-Each piece uses your product data and ranking keywords to guarantee relevance, written in your tone of voice.
+Similar AI's Content Agent generates short-form content for every category page on your site, from meta titles to category blurbs.
+Each piece uses your product data and ranking keywords to drive relevance, tailored to match your brand's style.

 Short-form content is the first thing searchers see

 Meta titles and descriptions appear in search results.
 H1s and category blurbs appear on the page itself.
-This content shapes how customers perceive your brand and whether they click at all.
+This content can shape how customers perceive your brand and whether they click - making every title, description, and heading worth getting right.

 Meta titles drive click-through rates